iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

 ## 3. Install K8s stack and Iter8
 Choose the K8s stack over which you are performing the A/B testing experiment.

-> **Note:** Please choose the same K8s stack consistently throughout the tutorial.
-If you finished running the tutorial for a specific stack, and wish to try it on another stack, start from Step 1 (i.e., a clean K8s cluster), so that your cluster is correctly setup.

 === "Istio"
     Setup Istio, Iter8, a mock New Relic service, and Prometheus add-on within your cluster.